tczartoryski/walmart-shopping-tool/README.md

 This tool can be used to determine which combination of items and brands results in the cheapest cart based on your shopping list.
 This tool is extremely helpfull to shoppers on a budget who need to quickly determine exactly which products they need to get to fulfill their shopping list without breaking the bank.

+## Filtering From A Text File
+A text file containing a grocery list item on each line can be uploaded to the program and processed.

 <p align="center">
   <a href="https://github.com/tczartoryski/walmart-shopping-tool">
     <img src="project_images/inputting_grocery_list.png">